zinen/nibe-fetcher/README.md

 This is a fork of [nibe-fetcher](https://github.com/z0mt3c/nibe-fetcher) by [z0mt3c](https://github.com/z0mt3c).

-This fork aims for zero dependencies(node native modules) and promise based to work with NIBE uplink API v1.
+This fork aims for zero dependencies(node native modules) and promise based to work with NIBE uplink API v1 and the as of 2024 the newer API of myUplink (APIv2).
+The v1 API is to be replaced after summer 2024.

+**Note that APIv2 is not fully developed as I don't have a test system available yet.
+See separate branch** https://github.com/zinen/node-nibe-fetcher-promise/tree/myuplink2024

 Zero dependencies so I don't have to update this module every so often and promise based as I like JS async/await way of coding.